norman/friendly_id/Guide.md

     # in routes.rb
     map.resources :restaurants
-    map.restaurant "/restaurants/:scope/:id", :controller => "restaurants"
+    map.restaurant "/restaurants/:city_id/:id", :controller => "restaurants"

     # in views
     link_to 'Show', restaurant_path(restaurant.city, restaurant)

     # in controllers
+    @city = City.find(params[:city_id])
-    @restaurant = Restaurant.find(params[:id], :scope => params[:scope])
+    @restaurant = @city.resaturants.find(params[:id])

 ### Scoped Models and Cached Slugs

-Be aware that you can't use cached slugs with scoped models.
-This is because in order to uniquely identify a scoped model, you need to consult two fields rather than one.
-I've considered adding a "cached scope" column as well as one for the cached slug, but I'm not convinced this is a good idea.
-FriendlyId 3.1.6 and above included significant performance optimizations for models that don't use cached slugs, so in practice this ends up being [less of a performance problem than you may imagine](#some_benchmarks).
+If you want to use cached slugs with scoped models, be sure not to create a unique index on the `cached_slug` column.

+### Scoped Models in FriendyId Before 3.2.0

+In older versions of FriendlyId, you could specify a non-standard `:scope` argument to finds.
+This feature has been removed in 3.2.0 in favor of the query stategies described above.

 ## FriendlyId Rake Tasks